USS Yorktown (CV-10): 1968–1975

 Yorktown arrived back in Long Beach on 5 July and entered the Long Beach Naval Shipyard that same day for almost three months of repairs.
 She completed repairs on 30 September and resumed normal operations.
 Late in November and early in December, she served as a platform for the filming of another movie, Tora!
 Tora!
 Tora! which recreated the Japanese attack on Pearl Harbor.
 In December 1968, she served as the prime recovery ship for the Apollo 8 space mission.
 The two missions mentioned above were conducted out of Pearl Harbor.
 She departed Pearl Harbor on 2 January 1969, and after a two-week stop in Long Beach, continued her voyage to join the U.S. Atlantic Fleet.
 Steaming around South America, the aircraft carrier arrived in her new home port—Norfolk, Virginia—on 28 February.
 She conducted operations along the east coast and in the West Indies until late summer.
 On 2 September, Yorktown departed Norfolk for a northern European cruise and participation in the major fleet exercise Operation Peacekeeper.
 During the exercise, she provided ASW and SAR support for the task force.
 The exercise ended on 23 September, and Yorktown began a series of visits to northern European ports.
 After a visit each to Brest, France, and Rotterdam in the Netherlands, Yorktown put to sea for a series of hunter/killer ASW exercises from 18 October – 11 November.
 She resumed her itinerary of port visits on 11 November at Kiel, Germany.
 After that, she stopped at Copenhagen, Denmark, and at Portsmouth, England, before getting underway for home on 1 December.
 She reentered Norfolk on 11 December and began her holiday leave period.

 During the first half of 1970, Yorktown operated out of Norfolk and began preparations for inactivation.
 On 27 June 1970, Yorktown was decommissioned at Philadelphia, Pennsylvania, and was berthed with the Philadelphia Group, Atlantic Reserve Fleet.
 She remained there almost three years before her name was struck from the Navy List on 1 June 1973.
 During 1974, the Navy Department approved the donation of Yorktown to the Patriot's Point Development Authority, Charleston, South Carolina.
-She was towed from Bayonne, New Jersey, to Charleston in June 1975.
-She was formally dedicated as a memorial on the 200th anniversary of the Navy, 13 October 1975.
+She was towed from Bayonne, New Jersey, to Charleston in June 1975, and formally dedicated as a memorial on the 200th anniversary of the Navy, 13 October 1975.